alberthier/git-webui/README.md

 ## Warning

 Don't serve git webui on internet.
-Even if security hasn't been neglected, this project shouldn't be used in an untrusted evironment
+Even if security hasn't been neglected, this project shouldn't be used in an untrusted environment